terra-money/docs/docs/develop/sdks/terra-js/getting-started.md

 ## 6. Broadcast the transaction

 1. Add the following code to `index.js` to create, sign, and broadcast the transaction.
-It's important to specify `uluna` as the fee denomination becuase Luna is the only denomination the faucet gave your wallet.
+It's important to specify `uluna` as the fee denomination becuase Luna is the only denomination the faucet sends.

    ```ts
        const tx = await wallet.createAndSignTx({ msgs: [terraSwap], feeDenoms: ['uluna'] });